paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

     **All Projects**

-    This section sets up the build (defaults) for all included projects (including the root project) by iterating over all included projects and performing the actions described below.
+    This section sets up the build for all included projects (including the root project) by iterating over all included projects and performing the actions described below.

     * The Gradle build directory of the project is set to the bnd default (```generated```).